Extending Pyramid

 extender.doit(1, 2)

-Instead of doing so, use the add_directive
+Instead of doing so, use the add_directive method of a configurator as documented at

 Adding

-Methods to the Configurator via add_directive
+Methods to the Configurator via add_directive:

 def doit(config, a, b):